-If you have any questions at all on these training tips please come and see us at the Ottawa Pet Expo on Nov 9 & 10 at the Ernst & Young Centre, or send me an email at Marcia@happyhound.ca, or give me a call 613-253-5535 and I will walk you through the process to help with your success.
+If you have any questions at all on these training tips then please send me an email at Marcia@happyhound.ca or give me a call 613-253-5535 and I will walk you through the process to help with your success.